 A crude yes to both, but I absolutely wouldn’t recommend it.
 Cold Steel III is essentially the Falcom equivalent of Avengers: Infinity War.
 It’s where all the characters and stories of the previous seven games come to a boiling point, and it leaves you with a huge cliffhanger.
 And then, of course, Cold Steel IV is basically Endgame, if you get my analogy.
 Chapter 1 of Cold Steel III spoils a lot of the Sky games, and Chapter 2 essentially spoils the big twist of the Crossbell games.
 You will enjoy Cold Steel III a thousand times more if you take your time and play through Sky and Crossbell first.

 So there, I hope I answered everything I could about this series thus far.
-It's a long series, and according to Falcom, it is only about 60% done, so we can expect six or so more games before it is all over, including Hajimari no Kiseki, which was just announced for 2020 in Japan.
-Fans in the West are still missing official Crossbell localizations and Cold Steel IV hasn't been announced yet, but we are all crossing our fingers that at some point these games will see official releases.
-It is my hope that this article will encourage anyone who hasn't played these games or has been sitting on the fence to finally take the plunge.
-If you are still on the fence, you can check these games out on our Twitch channel, where we play Trails games a lot (currently every Saturday)!
-And then one day, we can all sit in the Cold Steel IV waiting room together!
-So come on, Falcom and NISA, don't leave us Western fans hanging!
+It’s a long series, and according to Falcom, it is only about 60% done, so we can expect six or so more games before it is all over, including Hajimari no Kiseki which will release in Japan on August 27th, 2020.
+Fans in the West are still missing official Crossbell localizations, but we are all crossing our fingers that at some point these games will see official releases.
+It is my hope that this article will encourage anyone who hasn’t played these games or has been sitting on the fence to finally take the plunge.
+If you are still on the fence, you can check these games out on our Twitch channel, where we are playing all the Trails games this summer in preparation for Trails of Cold Steel IV on October 27th, 2020 (#SummerOfColdSteel)!
+And then one day, we can all sit in the Hajimari no Kiseki waiting room together!
+So come on, Falcom and NISA, don’t leave us Western fans hanging!
 We want more Trails!